Local-global principles for norm one tori over semi-global fields: Local Global Principle

 \section{Local Global Principle}

+In this section, we prove the local-global principle for norm one tori over semi-global fields with respect to points on the reduced special fibre under some assumptions on the semi-global field and the residue field.
+This, combined with Theorem \ref{union_of_Sha_X_equals_Sha_dvr}, allows us to conclude that under the same assumptions, the local-global principle for norm one tori also holds with respect to discrete valuations.

-\begin{lemma} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a curve over $K.$ Let $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with normal crossings.
-Let $L/F$ be a Galois extension over $F$ of degree $n.$ Let $P \in X$ be a closed point and $U$ an irreducible open subset of $X$ with $P$ in the closure of $U.$ Suppose \\ $\bullet$ $n$ is coprime to char$(\kappa ),$ \\ $\bullet$ $K$ contains a primitive $n^{\rm th}$ root of unity $\rho,$ \\ $\bullet$ for all finite Galois extensions $l/\kappa(P)$ of degree $d$ dividing $n,$
+\begin{lemma} Let $K$ be a complete discretely valued field with residue field $\kappa $ and $F$ be the function field of a smooth, projective, geometrically integral curve over $K.$ Let $\XX$ be a regular proper model of $F$ with the reduced special fibre $X$ a union of regular curves with normal crossings.
+Let $L/F$ be a Galois extension over $F$ of degree $n.$ Let $P \in X$ be a closed point and $U$ an irreducible open subset of $X$ with $P$ in the closure of $U.$ Suppose that: \\